kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Policies are therefore a strict subset of metaresources which distinguish itself subtly from the whole on the fact that the augmented behavior described by policies resemble *conditional rules*, while the mechanism of targeting an object or set of objects (“attaching to objects”) is nonetheless exactly the same as in the general definition of metaresources.

-Without loss of generality, the very activation of the context (targets) of metaresources can be understood as the _conditions_ for the enforcement of the intended augment behavior (rules) that are specified in the metaresources, and therefore these can often be refered to as policies interchangeably.
+Without loss of generality, the very activation of the context (targets) of metaresources can be understood as the _conditions_ for the enforcement of the intended augment behavior (rules) that are specified in the metaresources, and therefore metaresources can often be referred to as policies interchangeably.

 ## Applications